m-lamonaca/programming-notes/DotNet/C#/C#.md

 ## Interfaces

-An interface declares methods, properties, and events, but it doesn’t have to definetheir bodies.
+An interface declares methods, properties, and events, but it doesn't have to define their bodies.
 An interface is effectively a list of the members that a type will need to provide if it wants to implement the interface.

 C# 8.0 adds the ability to define default implementations for some or all methods, and also to define nested types and static fields.